 Meet the Cloud Expert – Carl Harris

-Carl Harris, Director of IT and Operations at BCS, the Chartered Institute for IT.
+Carl Harris, Director of IT and Operations at BCS, the Chartered Institute for IT and Cloud Expert.
 Here he talks about how SMEs can take advantage of doing business in the Cloud.

 The Cloud continues to evolve.
 How would you define the Cloud in terms of its use for businesses?

 Cloud-based services give businesses an opportunity to scale those solutions quickly and easily in line with the demands of their business.
 It has also changed the way businesses buy IT services, from a one-off capital payment to a rental model.